Frontiers of sphere recognition in practice: A heuristic sphere recognition scheme

+Two simplicial complexes are \emph{bistellarly equivalent} if one is obtained from the other by a finite sequence of (proper) bistellar moves.
+The following result is essential for the third step in the heuristic.

+\begin{thm}[Pachner~\cite{Pachner1987}] A $d$-dimensional simplicial complex is a PL $d$-sphere if and only if it is bistellarly equivalent to $\partial\Delta^{d+1}$. \end{thm}

+This is closely related to Theorem~\ref{thm:whitehead_forman} in the following sense: Adiprasito and Izmestiev~\cite{AdiprasitoIzmestiev} showed that iterated barycentric subdivisions make any PL sphere polytopal; and barycentric subdivisions can be expressed as sequences of stellar subdivisions (which, by Theorem~\ref{thm:pachner}, are connected via sequences of bistellar moves).
+Moreover, barycentric subdivisions of polytopal spheres are polytopal, and polytopal spheres admit spherical discrete Morse vectors.

-In this section we discuss how randomness is applied in the algorithm of the \texttt{bistellar\_simplification} client which was implemented in \texttt{polymake} by Nikolaus Witte and follows the simulated annealing strategy in~\cite{BjoernerLutz2000}.
-The goal of the algorithm is to make local changes, called bistellar moves, to the input \texttt{SimplicialComplex} to lower its $f$-vector (lexicographically) as much as possible.
-Naturally, the algorithm prefers moves that lower the $f$-vector (``cooling'').
-Unfortunately, we may fall into a local minimum, i.e., when there are no moves to further improve the $f$-vector.
-At that point, we deliberately make moves that increase the $f$-vector for some number of rounds (``heating'') then cool again, hoping that this will help jiggle us out of that local minimum.
-The threshold for the number of rounds we tolerate before heating and the amount we heat is changed dynamically throughout the computation (greater when the complex is large and fewer when the complex is small).
+We now discuss the \polymake implementation of the simulated annealing strategy from~\cite{BjoernerLutz2000}.
+The function \texttt{bistellar\_simplification} randomly applies bistellar moves to an input of type \texttt{SimplicialComplex} (required to be a combinatorial $d$-manifold) with the goal to lower the $f$-vector as much as possible.
+In this way the algorithm prefers moves that reduce the $f$-vector; this is called \enquote{cooling}.
+It lies in the nature of the sphere recognition problem that we may end up in a local minimum, i.e., when there are no moves to further lower the $f$-vector.
+At that point, we deliberately make moves that increase the $f$-vector for some number of rounds (this is called \enquote{heating}).
+Then we cool again, hoping that this will help jiggle us out of that local minimum.
+For $0\leq i < \frac{d}{2}$ a corresponding $i$-move will increase the $f$-vector of a triangulation, while in even dimensions the $f$-vector is not altered by $\frac{d}{2}$-moves.
+So in a heating phase we would add vertices via $0$-moves, edges via $1$-moves, etc., and ``randomize'' the triangulation by performing a (possibly large) number of $\frac{d}{2}$-moves, before returning to cooling.
+As with all simulated annealing approaches, adjusting the parameters for the annealing relies on experimentation.
+For example, we initially may not add vertices in the heating phases via $0$-moves, as this might successively increase the size of the intermediate complexes, but in case we remain in a local minimum, first adding some percentage of vertices before performing $1$-moves etc.\ helps in some cases.

-Since each move only makes local changes, the algorithm only updates the list of possible moves instead of manipulating and carrying the entire Hasse diagram, which would be computationally very costly.
-More specifically, there is a subset \texttt{raw\_options} of all the $i$-dimensional faces of the complex that are contained in exactly $d-i+1$ facets, $0\leq i\leq d$.
-The \texttt{raw\_options} are updated after each move.
-But only some of the \texttt{raw\_options} are `proper' options, i.e., potential moves, which must satisfy the additional condition that performing the move does not introduce a face that is already present in the complex; see~\cite{BjoernerLutz2000}.
-(The reason we do not update the list of proper options is because updating the raw options then checking is faster in the long run.)